 - Microplane grater: These types of grater are great for zesting and finely grating.
 This grater makes the parmesan reggiano the perfect texture.

-- Toss the potatoes in the oil and spices.
+- Toss to coast the potatoes in the oil and spices.

 - Dip them in parmesan cheese.